Columbia University: Transportation

+The main campus is primarily boxed off by the streets of Amsterdam Avenue, Broadway, 114th street, and 120th street, with some buildings, including Barnard College, located just outside the area.
+The nearest major highway is the Henry Hudson Parkway (NY 9A) to the west of the campus.
+It is located 3.4 mi south of the George Washington Bridge.

 Academics

 Undergraduate admissions and financial aid

 Columbia University received 60,551 applications for the class of 2025 (entering 2021) and a total of around 2,218 were admitted to the two schools for an overall acceptance rate of 3.66%.
 Columbia is a racially diverse school, with approximately 52% of all students identifying themselves as persons of color.
 Additionally, 50% of all undergraduates received grants from Columbia.
 The average grant size awarded to these students is $46,516.
 In 2015–2016, annual undergraduate tuition at Columbia was $50,526 with a total cost of attendance of $65,860 (including room and board).
+The college is need-blind for domestic applicants.